Yale Lary

-Early years
+Early life

 Lary was born in Fort Worth, Texas, in 1930.
 He attended North Side High School in Fort Worth, where he was a multi-sport athlete, receiving three letters each in football and baseball, two in track and field, and one in basketball.

-Texas A&M
+College career

 Lary enrolled at Texas A&M University, where he played college football for the Texas A&M Aggies football team from 1949 to 1951.
 On November 29, 1951, in his last college football game, Lary ran 68 yards for a touchdown and caught a 37-yard touchdown pass, both in the third quarter, to lead Texas A&M to its first victory over Texas in 12 years.
 After the season, he was selected by the Associated Press as a first-team defensive back on the 1951 All-Southwest Conference football team.

 Lary also starred in baseball as an outfielder for the Texas A&M baseball team.
 He set a Southwest Conference record for doubles and led the 1951 Texas A&M team to the Southwest Conference co-championship, a 20–9 record, and an appearance in the 1951 College World Series.

 Professional athlete

 Detroit Lions (1952–1953)

-Lary was selected by the Detroit Lions in the third round, 34th overall pick, of the 1952 NFL Draft.
+Lary was selected by the Detroit Lions in the first round of the 1952 NFL draft.
 He signed with the Lions in June 1952, and played his entire NFL career for the Lions as a safety, punter, and return specialist.

 As a rookie, Lary played all 12 regular-season games in the defensive backfield, intercepting four passes and recovering a fumble.
 He also returned 16 punts for an 11.4 yard average (including a 58-yard return for a touchdown against the Dallas Texans) and 12 kickoffs for a 25.2-yard average.
 The Lions defeated the Cleveland Browns, 17–7, in the 1952 NFL Championship Game.

 In his second NFL season, Lary intercepted five passes in 11 regular season games, and returned a punt 74 yards for a touchdown against the Baltimore Colts on October 4, 1953.
 The Lions again defeated the Browns, 17–16, in the 1953 NFL Championship Game.
 Lary was selected to play in the 1953 Pro Bowl.